zjxhz/fanju/README.md

 I am open-sourcing my personal projects like this one from [bitbucket](bitbucket.org) hoping that it would be useful to others, too.

+## Setup

+[Grubcat-backend](https://github.com/zjxhz/grubcat-backend) was used as the backend of the app.